 Once you find the things that you want to develop about yourself, you can come up with ideas that target that particular section.

 However, you should develop your spelling skills too.
+Spelling quiz can come in handy in this case.

 Depending on your demands and case, create a list of reading material.
 While planning, make sure your list of reading materials has suitable texts for both guided and relaxed reading.